by Neil Anderson

 This question is not so easily answered.
 Not scientifically, yet.
 Mainly because science hasn't really weighed in on the subject.
 Also because it may be related to MANY different things.
 Some of these might include:

-In my career I have experienced every single one of the above (and many more) as explanations for folks becoming sick and throwing up during a workout.
+I have experienced every single one of the above (and many more) as explanations for folks becoming sick and throwing up during a workout.
 But, there is one which is more specific to us, which I haven't mentioned yet.
 It is a condition that I believe primarily responsible for folks blacking out, feeling sick and meeting the Yak due to over-exercising.

 It is probably related to SHOCK.